rotundasoftware/cartero/README.md

 One of the obstacles, besides resistance to change, has been that asset management has a lot of moving parts.
 A complete general solution needs to address preprocessing (i.e. compiling .scss, .coffee, etc.) for arbitrary asset types, minification and concatenation in production mode, and dependency management.

-Cartero works on top of [Grunt.js](http://gruntjs.com/) and together with package managers like [Bower](http://bower.io/), addressing these issues so that we can more effectively organize assets, optimize their delivery, and scale up applications.
+Cartero works on top of [Grunt.js](http://gruntjs.com/) and optionally together with [Bower](http://bower.io/), addressing these issues so that we can more effectively organize assets, optimize their delivery, and scale up applications.

 <p align="center">
 	<img src="http://www.rotundasoftware.com/images/cartero/combo-directory-structure.png" />